 You cut bills where possible.
 Not all bills can be negotiated, but for the ones that can, negotiate.
 Call your cable provider and have them lower your bill or better yet, switch to Netflix.
 If you use your cell phone almost exclusively, let go of the landline.
 Call and see what plans are out there for your cell phone and ask if you can get a better deal.
 A few minutes on the phone with a helpful agent can save you money.
 Is there anything you can do with your car insurance to lower that bill?
 Read our article 4 phone calls that can lower your bill for tips.

 You meal plan and eat at home.
 Instead of grabbing something fast while you’re out running errands, eat before you leave the house.
 Frugal people also plan their meals, grocery shop from their meal plan, then eat at home.
 Giving into temptation isn’t something they frequently do when it comes to their money.
 Instead of heading to the fast food drive up, keep a container of snacks in the car that can calm the hungries until you are home again.

 You look for deals and use coupons.
 More often than not the stores you shop in have coupons and discount codes waiting to be used.
 Get in the habit of only buying items you have coupons for and that are on sale.
-Once you have paddd the pantry with staples, shop the sales flyers and track your savings.
+Once you have padded the pantry with staples, shop the sales flyers and track your savings.
 Always check your receipts for errors.
 Living on the Cheap expert Bryan K. Chavez can help by sharing tips on stacking coupons to save even more.

 You learn from your mistakes.
 It’s okay.
 Frugal people aren’t perfect.
 But when mistakes are made, they use it as a lesson learned.
 Maybe they went over budget in a particular area for the month, or caved in to the family’s snack food craving.
 Instead of thinking the world is coming to an end, just become more aware.
 If going over budget becomes a habit, reevaluate your budget.